Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Make sure to update the query with your actual IP address instead of ‘111.222.111.222’.
 You can find it by navigating to WhatIsMyIP.com in your web browser.

 We hope this tutorial helped you learn how to unblock Limit Login Attempts in WordPress.
-You may also want to see our guide on how to increase your blog traffic or our expert pick of the most common WordPress errors and how to fix them.
+You may also want to see our guide on how to easily and securely manage passwords so you don’t forget yours again, or our expert pick of the best WordPress login page plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.